-A CLO, once formed, generally has a reinvestment period of four years when the CLO manager can rotate in and out of holdings opportunistically.
+A CLO, once formed, generally has a reinvestment period of four years when the CLO manager can rotate in and out of loan portfolio holdings opportunistically.
 They can use principal and interest payments to purchase higher-quality loans that may have fallen too far with market stress or sell loans in the secondary market when excess capital chases prices too high.
+Examples of this were prevalent in 2024 as holders of CLO notes were frequently able to sell on the secondary market at premiums to par, something that does not happen with private loans.
 Secondary market volatility can provide better portfolio optimization opportunities for structured credit managers than for managers of private credit funds with little to no secondary market.